-- Once baking time is complete, take out of oven and let set for 10-15 minutes before serving.
+- Once baking time is complete, remove from oven and let set for 10-15 minutes before serving.

-****This recipe is made completely in one cast-iron or oven safe skillet.
-However, if you don’t have an oven safe cast iron skillet, no worries!
-You can simply transfer the ingredients to a 9×13 casserole dish to bake.
+**If you don’t have an oven-safe skillet or appropriate casserole dish, you can simply transfer the ingredients to a 9×13 casserole dish to bake.

 - Serving Size: 1/8 of recipe